 The contract should clearly outline what is warrantied and who is responsible for making the repair (the sub contractor, contractor or supplier etc…)

-The contract should contain an outline of when the work will be performed including the start and finish date, dates any sub contractors will be on site and the date for any inspections.
-Of course these dates may change but their should be a clear system outlined that notifies you of any changes quickly and clearly.
+The contract should contain an outline of when the work will be performed including the start and finish date.
+Of course these dates may change but there should be a clear system outlined that notifies you of any changes quickly and clearly.

 Required clauses are outlined in Florida Statutes 489 and include: